Updated on December 13, 2024

 In most cases, you can treat soft palate pain at home.
 Home remedies for soft palate pain include:

-To relieve soreness and inflammation, rinse your mouth out with saltwater.
-Mix one teaspoon of table salt into a glass of warm water.
-Swish around your mouth for 30 seconds, then spit it out.
+• Salt water rinse — Mix one teaspoon of table salt into a glass of warm water.
+Swish around your mouth for 30 seconds.
+This helps reduce soreness and inflammation.

-OTC medication can provide relief from mild to moderate pain.
-Some OTC medications used to treat soft palate pain include ibuprofen and aspirin.
-Remember to carefully read and follow the label before taking any OTC medication.
+• OTC medicine — Some OTC medications used to treat soft palate pain include ibuprofen and aspirin.
+Read and follow the label before taking OTC medication.

-Practicing good oral care can reduce the risk of developing soft palate pain.
-Good oral care includes brushing and flossing regularly.
+• Good oral care — Practicing good oral care can reduce the risk of developing soft palate pain.
+Brush and floss regularly to remove debris and tartar buildup.

 When to See a Doctor for Soft Palate Pain